AdekunleAdeniran/higher_level_programming/0x00-python-hello_world/README.md

 **6. Play with strings**

-    Complete this source code to print Welcome to Holberton School!
+    Complete this source code to print Welcome to notrebloh School!
 * You are not allowed to use any loops or conditional statements.
 * You have to use the variables str1 and str2 in your new line of code
 * Your program should be exactly 5 lines long